-A couple of years ago, I began noticing that our home could use some brightening up, and I thought it might be a good idea to buy a few houseplants.
+Some years ago I began noticing that our home could use some brightening up, and I thought it might be a good idea to buy a few houseplants.
 But I’ve never done well with plants.
 I even managed to kill off several cacti, despite my best efforts.
 So I walked into a local plant store and asked what they had that could survive under my care.
 The owner assured me that African violets would be a safe choice.
 I said, “But no, really…flowers hate me.
 In fact, most plants run and hide when they see me coming.”
 But after listening to detailed instructions, I finally agreed that I could probably care for just this one small potted plant successfully.
 I found one with flowers just the right shade and took it home.
-Well, the good news is that the plant is still alive.
-The bad news is that its condition gives all new meaning to the expression “persistent vegetative state,” if you know what I mean.
-It hasn’t flowered in eons, some of its droopy leaves are a sickly shade of yellow, and it’s clearly hanging on simply to emphasize its ongoing contempt for me.
+Well, the good news is that the plant lived for several years.
+The bad news is that its condition for most of that time gave all new meaning to the expression “persistent vegetative state,” if you know what I mean.
+It stopped flowering, its droopy leaves turned a sickly shade of yellow, and in its waning months it was clearly hanging on simply to emphasize its ongoing contempt for me.
 My most sincere intentions notwithstanding, I just can’t seem to keep plants healthy.

 When I saw pictures of a plant called Welwitschia mirabilis (also known by such names as “tree tumbo” or “onion of the desert”) it looked very much like it could have been a previously beautiful specimen that had the misfortune of spending a season or two in my yard.
 In other words, it looked pretty sick and ugly.
 But appearances, in this case, are deceiving.
 This incredibly odd and unattractive plant can thrive in extraordinarily inhospitable conditions—and that’s just the start.
 The tree tumbo is without a doubt one of the world’s oddest plants.